Enekia Lunyamila: International career

-Lunyamila played for the Tanzania national U-20 team in 2019 and 2020.
+Kasonga played for the Tanzania national U-20 team in 2019 and 2020.
 She played a key role and scored 4 goals en route to the team winning the 2019 COSAFA U-20 Women's Championship.
 At the end of the competition she was adjudged player of the tournament.

 Kasonga capped for the Tanzania women's national team during the 2020 COSAFA Women's Championship and 2021 COSAFA Women's Championship.
 She scored the lone goal, the winning goal in the 2021 final against Malawi to help Tanzania win the tournament for the first time in its history.